The Daggy Gallery

 see from these pics I've had a few costumes in my time.

-On this particular occasion I was invited to a toga party
+On this particular occasion in the 90s I was invited to a

-and I thought what better costume to make than a Batman
+better costume to make than a Batman toga.

-Fortunately I've been invited to a few toga parties in my time so this outfit has had repeat value.
+Fortunately I've been invited to a few toga parties over the years so this outfit has had repeat value.

-"The Beast of the Imagination".
-If this outfit
+Beast of the Imagination'.
+If this outfit looks somewhat

-looks somewhat complicated it's because I kept refining
+complicated it's because I kept refining the design over

-the design over a number of years by adding and changing
+a number of years by adding and changing bits.
+This photo

-bits.
-This photo was taken on the very last occasion it
+was taken on the very last occasion it was worn.

 Star Wars costumes are everywhere what with the 501st